Introduction

 Delegated administrators typically control and enforce certain roles and features.
 Use delegated administration to assign limited admin privileges to standard users in your organization.

-domain administrator in Windows is a user account that can edit information in Active Directory.
+A domain administrator in Windows is a user account that can edit information in Active Directory.
 The user can modify server configurations and any content stored in Active Directory.

 Enterprise Admin: One group that only appears in the forest root domain is the Enterprise Admins group.
 All of the forest domains are under this group's administrative supervision.